global-container-format/gcf-spec/README.md

 Name                   | Format     | Description
 -----------------------|------------|-----------------------------
 Type                   | uint32     | Type of resource contained
-Format                 | uint32     | Data format
+Descriptor Size        | uint32     | Size of the combined descriptor Format                 | uint32     | Data format
 Content Size           | uint32     | Size of content data
-Extension Size         | uint16     | Size of the extra fields Supercompression Scheme| uint16     | Data supercompression scheme
+Extension Size         | uint16     | Size of the extra fields Supercompression Scheme| uint16     | Data supercompression scheme Reserved               | uint32     | Reserved

 The `Type` field is an enumeration specifying the type of resource this descriptor refers to.

+The `Descriptor Size` is the size in bytes of both standard and extended descriptors.
+It is used to iterate across resource descriptors, even when the resource type is unknown.

 The `Format` field is an enumeration specifying how to interpret the resource data.
 Valid values for this field depend on the resource type and are informational only.
 Format values are not directly used by reader implementations and an unknown format value must not generate an error.
 Supported values are listed in the [format table](./format.md).
 The format range between `[0x70000000-0xffffffff)` is available for private application use.
 Format `0xffffffff` is meant for testing.